oracle/node-oracledb/doc/api.md

 database:

 ```
-Number BIND_IN              = 1     // for IN binds
+Oracledb.BIND_IN                      // for IN binds

-Number BIND_INOUT           = 2     // for IN OUT binds
+Oracledb.BIND_INOUT                   // for IN OUT binds

-Number BIND_OUT             = 3     // or OUT binds
+Oracledb.BIND_OUT                     // or OUT binds

 ```